Short-distance production of three particles with large scattering length: Point-production amplitude

 where

 and

 \end{widetext} \(Z_{2,\pwl}\) and \(\tau\) are the two-body interaction kernel and the dimer propagator, respectively, and the limit $\varepsilon \to 0^+$ is understood at the end of the calculation.
-Notice, that for the three-fermion system the \SW-wave source contains a factor $p^2$ due to Pauli statistics (see \cref{tab:ConformalSymmetry}).
+For bosons, note that we work with a specific value of the three-body cutoff $\Lambda$ in Eq.~\eqref{eq:Gamma3bInt} where the explicit three-body term in the Faddeev equation vanishes~\cite{Hammer:2000nf}.
+Since we use a renormalized dimer propagator $\tau$, the two-body cutoff has effectively been taken to infinity.
+For fermions, note that the \SW-wave source contains a factor $p^2$ due to Pauli statistics (see \cref{tab:ConformalSymmetry}).
 Equation~\eqref{eq:Gamma3bInt} describes the amplitude for the point creation of a dimer with two-body scattering length $a$ and a single particle with angular momentum $\pwl$ (relative to the dimer), where \(g_{3,\pwl}\) is the strength of the point source.
 In the following, this strength will be set to unity for convenience.
 Together with further factors appearing later in the derivation, the source strength can be understood as a parameter of the theory that determines the overall normalization and has to be fitted to (experimental) data.
-The treatment of effective range corrections in the three-neutron case is discussed in Appendix \ref{sec:effective range corrections}.
+The treatment of effective range corrections in the three-neutron case is discussed in Appendix~\ref{sec:effective range corrections}.

 From the particle-dimer amplitude \({\Gamma}_\pwl\), the full three-body amplitude \(\bar{\Gamma}_\pwl\) can be calculated by attaching an external dimer propagator and a coupling vertex for the break-up into two particles.
 Here, a difference between the bosonic and fermionic systems arises because of the different statistics.
-While \(\bar{\Gamma}_\pwl\) for the three-boson system is given by the symmetrized sum of all possible permutations of the outgoing particles, the anti-symmetrized sum of the permutations of identical fermions must be used for the three-neutron system.
+While \(\bar{\Gamma}_\pwl\) for the three-boson system is given by the symmetrized sum of all possible permutations of the outgoing particles, the antisymmetrized sum of the permutations of identical fermions must be used for the three-neutron system.